syrilster/DesignPatterns/DesignPrinciples/MicroServices/README.md

 ## Common characteristics of microservices

 * **Componentization via Services:**
-In MicroServices world services are out-of-process components who communicate with a mechanism such as a web service request, or remote procedure call.
+In the MicroServices world services are out-of-process components who communicate with a mechanism such as a web service request, or remote procedure call.
 One main reason for using services as components (rather than libraries) is that services are **independently deployable.**
+* **Organized around Business Capabilities**:

+* **Products not Projects**: Microservice model advocates the notion that a team should own a product over its full lifetime.
+A common inspiration for this is Amazon's notion of "you build, you run it" where a development team takes full responsibility for the software in production.
+This brings developers into day-to-day contact with how their software behaves in production and increases contact with their users, as they have to take on at least some of the support burden.

+There's no reason why this same approach can't be taken with monolithic applications, but the smaller granularity of services can make it easier to create the personal relationships between service developers and their users.